Interesting Facts About Eyes

 If you’re looking for interesting facts about eyes, this quick, doctor-approved guide makes the topic clear from the start.
-These interesting facts about eyes explain how vision works, why your eyes tire at screens, and when to see a doctor.
+These interesting facts about eyes explain how vision works, why your eyes tire when you use screens, and when to see a doctor.

 Interesting Facts About Eyes (Clinically Accurate)